PeppyP/project-euler-solutions/README.md

 # Project Euler Solutions

+> :caution: **This repo contains very explicit hints for programming problems that are very useful for improving your skills.** Don't spoil things for yourself if you're struggling, give each problem a serious try before looking here.
+Who knows?
+You might end up getting the answer after sleeping on it. :caution:

 A collection of answers for Project Euler problems completed by members of the Churchie Coding Club

 ## Description: